-- A. Write multiple essays of at least 1,500 words, including at least one research paper with documentation. - Arrange and integrate ideas in a multiple body essay, complete with topic sentences, supporting data, and background, as necessary. - Indicate an arguable thesis. - Gather, analyze, and synthesize peer-reviewed sources and/or original research such as interview, survey, or observation. - Employ MLA formatting guidelines. - Reduce dependence on the instructor's guidance; students will ultimately independently and accurately recognize and self-correct errors in sentence construction, punctuation, and me-
+- A. Write several revised essays, including at least one documented research paper. - Arrange and integrate ideas in a multiple body essay, complete with topic sentences, supporting data, and background, as necessary. - Indicate an arguable thesis. - Gather, analyze, and synthesize peer-reviewed sources and/or original research such as interview, survey, or observation. - Employ MLA formatting guidelines. - Reduce dependence on the instructor's guidance; students will ultimately independently and accurately recognize and self-correct errors in sentence construction, punctuation, and

-- chanics. - Craft increasingly mature and cogent writing while choosing the appropriate tone and academic voice. - Practice sound choices in identifying and avoiding logical fallacies. - Employ appropriate use of third person universal. - Identify appropriate audiences for their compositions. - Employ quotations, discriminating among sources for accuracy and validity. - Employ MLA formatting guidelines for Work Cited Page and in-text citations. - Develop an annotated bibliography from sources for a research paper. - Recognize the appropriate use of sources, while avoiding intentional and unintentional plagiarism.
+- mechanics. - Craft increasingly mature and cogent writing while choosing the appropriate tone and academic voice. - Practice sound choices in identifying and avoiding logical fallacies. - Employ appropriate use of third person universal. - Identify appropriate audiences for their compositions. - Employ quotations, discriminating among sources for accuracy and validity. - Employ MLA formatting guidelines for Work Cited Page and in-text citations. - Develop annotated bibliography from sources for a research paper. - Recognize the appropriate use of sources, while avoiding intentional and unintentional plagiarism.

-- B. Write an organized essay with thesis and adequate support independently within a class period. - C. Read and understand college level prose, including: - identifying the model, summarizing the thesis, and locating supporting information. - naming rhetorical devices such as irony and parallelism and translating metaphorical language, so as to determine an author's intent, both explicit and implicit. - answering questions from assigned reading differentiating between an author's intent and personal reaction. - describing, evaluating, and questioning the purpose, audience, organization, and style of assigned readings.
+- Write an organized essay(s) with thesis and adequate support independently within a class period. - C. Read and understand college level prose, including: - identifying the model, summarizing the thesis, and locating supporting information. - naming rhetorical devices such as irony and parallelism and translating metaphorical language, so as to determine an author's intent, both explicit and implicit. - answering questions from assigned reading differentiating between an author's intent and personal reaction. - describing, evaluating, and questioning the purpose, audience, organization, and style of assigned readings.